FudaWiki/fudawiki-files/mekurifuda.md

 [**One-suited Mekurifuda decks**](/en/one-suited-mekurifuda-variants) were subsequently developed, which were designed for simpler betting games.

-Eventually these card decks would be banned due to their association with gambling, so the gamblers turned to other kinds of cards such as [Hanafuda](/en/hanafuda) so they could play gambling games.
+These card decks were subject to bans due to their association with gambling, and there was a theory that gamblers turned to other kinds of cards such as [Hanafuda](/en/hanafuda) so they could continue playing gambling games.
+However, historical evidence suggests that games played using Hanafuda and games played using Mekurifuda coexisted, and there is also a theory that mekurifuda was used to play hanafuda games, not the other way around.

 For a list of games played using these cards, see [Mekurifuda Games](/en/mekurifuda/games).